OmarAtef10/OmarAtef10/README.md

 # Hello there, I'm Omar  👋
 ## A Computer Science Student, Software / Web developer and a Gamer 🧑🏼‍💻🎮

-- 🌱 Currently I'm a full-stack developer intern at Finvo
+- 🌱 Currently I'm a part-time full-stack developer at Finvo
 - 🥅 2022 Goals: Learn more about machine learning, React and Django .
 - 📫 Send an Email on omar.atef.2001@gmail.com
 - 📃 also go see <a href="https://omar-portfoliodj.herokuapp.com/" target = "_blank">my portfolio website</a>